Article selection criteria

 - Does it have promising new ideas, or helpfully reprise vintage ideas?

 - Are there cautions about unwise and ineffective practices?

 - Are there vivid, convincing stories from schools?

-- With turnaround descriptions, do the authors admit errors?
+- With turnaround descriptions, do the authors describe errors and setbacks?

 - Are there lively and authentic quotes from students, educators, or parents?